marcelotto/magma/docs.magma/artefacts/generated/modules/Magma/Document/Prompt for ModuleDoc of Magma.Document.md

     """
   end

+  @doc """
+  Creates the file for document, overwriting the existing one.

+  This function is used by the `Mix.Tasks.Magma.Prompt.Update` Mix task.
+  """
   def recreate(%document_type{} = document) do
     document
     |> reset_document()
     |> document_type.create(force: true)
   end

+  @doc """
+  Creates the file for document, overwriting the existing one.

+  This function is used by the `Mix.Tasks.Magma.Prompt.Update` Mix task.
+  """
   def recreate!(document) do
     case recreate(document) do
       {:ok, document} -> document